yaskovdev/sandbox/IdempotentRetriesSandbox/README.md

 3. If the `/calls/{callId}` responds with a 200, then the call will be eventually assigned a worker.
 A call is assigned a worker if one or more of its sessions is assigned a worker.
 4. If the `/calls/{callId}` responds with a code other than 200, then the call may or may not be assigned a worker.

+## Considerations

+For each session, an instance can periodically check if there is another instance that is handling a session of the same call.

+If it is, the instance can *inactivate the session* and stop session processing.

+If the instance can't check, for example, because it is partitioned from Redis, it has two options:

+1. Keep processing the session and extending the lease.
+In this case, there is a chance that a call will multiple parallel sessions.
+2. Inactivate the session and stop processing it.
+In this case, there is a chance that the call will not be processed at all.

+There is a risk though that the other instance will do the same.
+As a result, both the sessions will be stopped, which is not desired.
+We probably need a way to order instances.